(b. 1991 Singapore, lives and works in New York City)

 Nabilah Nordin’s materially driven practice explores the formal possibilities and surface potential of sculpture.
 Her elaborate abstract works are unruly, interlacing calligraphic lines with voluminous masses in dense configurations.
 Beginning by welding steel armatures, Nordin exaggerates the physicality of her forms so that they seem to defy gravity, teetering on the edge of collapse and multiplying uncontrollably.
 She is primarily interested in expressing the physicality of tension – how sculpture can embody the underlying forces of natural phenomena, such as growth, depletion, decay, collapse, and entanglement.
 Her structures often appear precarious, propped up with stilts, scaffolds, and makeshift supports borrowed from the industrial world, interrupting the logic of their organic shapes.

 Nabilah Nordin has exhibited at museums, biennales and galleries across Australia, Asia and the USA.
-She has held solo exhibitions at Parrasch Heijnen, Los Angeles; the Australian Embassy, Washington DC; the Art Gallery of New South Wales, Sydney; Singapore Biennale; Changwon Sculpture Biennale, South Korea; Neon Parc, Melbourne; and Heide Museum of Modern Art, Melbourne.
-Her work has been included in group shows including Parrasch Heijnen, Los Angeles; National Gallery of Victoria, Melbourne; Bundanon Art Museum, Bundanon; Monash University Museum of Art; RISING, Melbourne; McClelland Sculpture Park and Gallery, Melbourne; La Loma, Los Angeles; Murray Art Museum, Albury.
-Nordin completed a Master of Contemporary Art at the Victorian College of the Arts in 2015, and a Bachelor of Fine Arts at RMIT University in 2013.
+Recent solo exhibitions include Island, New York; Parrasch Heijnen, Los Angeles; the Australian Embassy, Washington DC; Art Gallery of New South Wales, Sydney; National Gallery of Victoria, Melbourne; Singapore Biennale; Changwon Sculpture Biennale, South Korea; Neon Parc, Melbourne; and Heide Museum of Modern Art, Melbourne.
+Her work has been included in group exhibitions including Ryan Lee, New York; Parrasch Heijnen, Los Angeles; La Loma; Los Angeles; the Potter Museum, Melbourne; Bundanon Art Museum, Illaroo; Monash University Museum of Art, Melbourne; RISING, Melbourne; Murray Art Museum, Albury.
+Nordin’s work is held in public collections including the Art Gallery of New South Wales; Monash University Museum of Art; National Gallery of Victoria; and MIIA Collection.

 Neon Parc, Melbourne